systemd/systemd/docs/AUTOMATIC_BOOT_ASSESSMENT.md

    see the `+1-2` tag, and rename the file to `4.14.11-300.fc27.x86_64+0-3.conf` and boot it.

-6. If this boot also fails, on the next boot the boot loader will see the the tag `+0-3`, i.e. the counter reached zero.
+6. If this boot also fails, on the next boot the boot loader will see the tag `+0-3`, i.e. the counter reached zero.
 At this point the entry will be considered "bad", and ordered to the end of the list of entries.
 The next newest boot entry is now tried, i.e. the system automatically reverted back